 In the past, we have sent a few standards to N.I.S.T. test facility for comparison.
 The first few were midsized and compared within ½ of a percent.
 The next time we sent some near 5 microns in size and they were found to be approximately ten percent to large.
 We then sent the same orifices to another N.I.S.T. test facility and they found them to be approximately ten percent too small.
 They guarantee their test to be within plus or minus seven percent.

 We have many repeat customers that have found our work satisfactory over the years.
 Some of these customers are large and have very sophisticated test equipment of their own.
-Among these customers is Sandia who gives our quality system an SPQR 1050 certified rating.

 All of our standards are re-calibrated yearly.
 When calibrating parts for customers two separate standards are use to orient the computer.
 If there is any discrepancy, further testing and checking follows to determine the cause of the problem.

 A Lenox Laser certification means we have tested your parts to meet our standards and procedure.